dewitjin/navigatorForms/README.md

 [formsGithub.pdf](https://github.com/dewitjin/navigatorForms/files/1432645/formsGithub.pdf)

+Attached is the visio file (formsGithub.vsdx) I have used to create the start of the database schema.
+It will probably be changed in the future to fit application requirements.

 ## Code Example

-Attached is the visio file I have used to create the start of the database schema.
-It is a work in progress and will probably be changed in the future to fit application requirements.

 ## Installation